Why Sales Reps Can't Close

 Lack of Confidence in Solution (Candidate)

-If you're not sold yourself (on your candidate) than chances are your client will sell you on going out and finding another candidate.
+If you're not sold yourself on your candidate, than chances are your client will sell you on going out and finding another candidate.
 In every sales interaction little sales are taking place and the one who is most passionate and most confident almost always does the closing.
-Make sure you know your candidates (solution) including their strengths and weaknesses.

 Sales People Fail to Properly Set & Manage Their Own Expectations